Training Quantum Boltzmann Machines with the $\beta$-Variational Quantum Eigensolver: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Training QBMs by gradient descent requires calculating the difference in statistics between the target and the model.
+Training QBMs by minimizing the quantum relative entropy with gradient descent requires calculating the difference in statistics between the target and the model.
 In general, this is intractable because it involves computing exact Gibbs state expectation values.
 This has been shown to be QMA-hard~\cite{Bravyi_2021}, which means that even a quantum algorithm could take exponential time.
-We show that the $\beta$-VQE can be used as an efficient heuristic for obtaining the gradient in practice.
+We show that the $\beta$-VQE can be used as an efficient heuristic for obtaining the gradient in practice, closely approximating QBM training with the exact gradient.
 When combined with the QBM training loop, we dubbed this the nested-loop training algorithm.

+The QBM trained with the nested-loop algorithm outperforms the classical BM, achieving a significantly lower KL-divergence.
+In comparing the two models, it should be noted that the QBM has about three times as much parameters as the classical BM.
+However, the classical BM is a subset of the QBM using only diagonal $\sigma^z$ terms, and as such can only represent a diagonal state regardless of the amount of parameters used.
+Furthermore, note that the results in this paper are indicative of the improvements that the QBM can achieve over classical models, and do not necessarily represent the best possible results.
+Both the QBM and the BM results can be improved by adding hidden variables~\cite{Wiebe_2019,Zhang_2018,Carleo_2017}, at a higher computational cost.

 When the target is constructed from classical data, we find that the QBM can be trained using a low-rank version of $\beta$-VQE.
 This is also observed for quantum data originating from low-temperature systems.
 For high-temperature quantum systems, a high rank is needed to achieve high fidelity.
 Yet, for the data considered here, we find numerically that a circuit depth scaling linearly with the system size is sufficient.
 We also find that a warm-start strategy for $\beta$-VQE can significantly reduce the overall computational cost.
-For these reasons, we think the nested-loop algorithm is a promising near-term approach to QBM training.
+The nested-loop algorithm provides a method for training the QBM on near-term quantum devices.